 This article explains the differences between a Cause and a Campaign.

-Kindful identifies a "Campaign" as a (public facing) way to organize your fundraising (e.g. Spring Gala Campaign, New Facility Campaign).
-You can think of this as a "Folder" for your transactions.
+Kindful identifies a "Campaign" as a (public facing) way to organize your fundraising (e.g., Spring Gala Campaign or New Facility Campaign).
+You can think of this as a "folder" for your transactions.
 Campaigns are found on the "Campaigns" page in the "Fundraising" section.

-In Kindful, "Cause" only refers to Kindful's peer-to-peer fundraising features.
+In Kindful, the term "Cause" only refers to Kindful's peer-to-peer fundraising features.
 Causes and Campaigns are two separate features within Kindful, although they are related (see below).
 Causes are found on the "Crowdfunding" page in the "Fundraising" section.

 It's important to understand the foundational concepts and terms when using Causes.